Grete Hermann Network

 The goals of the GHN are as follows:

-- (i) provide networking and mentoring,
+- provide networking and mentoring,

-- (iii) create a comprehensive pool of female researchers in the Cluster's research areas in view of future hirings for professorships and further permanent positions.
+- create a comprehensive pool of female researchers in the Cluster's research areas in view of future hirings for professorships and further permanent positions.

-For these goals, we invite GHN members to the Cluster's workshops and conferences for both scientific talks and events for the general audience, as well as for dedicated social meetings of the network's members for informal exchange.
+To achieve these goals, we invite GHN members to the Cluster's workshops and conferences for both scientific talks and events for the general audience, as well as for dedicated social meetings of the network's members for informal exchange.
 Moreover, the Cluster provides possibilities for scientific exchange (seminars, guest stays) and research collaborations with the Cluster for all GHN members.